 The DCC and each Responsible Supplier shall schedule the Migration of SMETS1 Installations comprising an Active Meter(s) that pertain to a particular SMETS1 SMSO in each Migration Week in accordance with the following process:

-by no later than 10.00 hours on the Tuesday that falls three weeks and six days prior to each Migration Week, each Responsible Supplier shall notify the DCC, of the number of SMETS1 Installations in relation to which it reasonably expects to submit Migration Authorisations for each day of that Migration Week, per day and identify the number of those SMETS1 Installations per day (the “Daily Migration Demand”) and this Daily Migration Demand will be dis-aggregated by Electricity Distributor;
+by no later than 10.00 hours on the Tuesday that falls three weeks and six days prior to each Migration Week, each Responsible Supplier shall notify the DCC, of the number of SMETS1 Installations in relation to which it reasonably expects to submit Migration Authorisations for each day of that Migration Week, per day and identify the number of those SMETS1 Installations per day per SMETS1 SMSO (the “Daily Migration Demand”) and this Daily Migration Demand will be dis-aggregated by Electricity Distributor;

-by no later than 10.00 hours on the following Tuesday, the DCC shall confirm to each Responsible Supplier the number of SMETS1 Installations that the DCC is committing to Migrate on each day within that Migration Week for that Responsible Supplier (the “Migration Demand Commitment”), which shall, subject to Clause 4.11, be the same as the Responsible Supplier’s Daily Migration Demand; and
+by no later than 10.00 hours on the following Tuesday, the DCC shall confirm to each Responsible Supplier the number of SMETS1 Installations that the DCC is committing to Migrate on each day within that Migration Week for that Responsible Supplier per SMETS1 SMSO (the “Migration Demand Commitment”), which shall, subject to Clause 4.11, be the same as the Responsible Supplier’s Daily Migration Demand; and

-by no later than 17.00 hours on that same following Tuesday, the DCC shall provide all Parties, the Panel, the Authority and the Secretary of State with a summary report that aggregates information from all Migration Demand Commitments, which includes the number of SMETS1 Installations dis-aggregated by Electricity Distributor in that Migration Week, or where necessary a pro-rata estimate of this.
+by no later than 17.00 hours on that same following Tuesday, the DCC shall provide all Parties, the Panel, the Authority and the Secretary of State with a summary report that aggregates information from all Migration Demand Commitments, which includes the number of SMETS1 Installations dis-aggregated by Electricity Distributor in that Migration Week per SMETS1 SMSO, or where necessary a pro-rata estimate of this.

-Where a Responsible Supplier does not notify the DCC of the Responsible Supplier's Daily Migration Demand for any particular Migration Week in accordance with Clause 4.8(a), the DCC shall use the most recently, previously notified Daily Migration Demand for that Responsible Supplier for the purposes of its migration scheduling in relation to that Migration Week.
+Where a Responsible Supplier does not notify the DCC of the Responsible Supplier's Daily Migration Demand for any particular Migration Week in accordance with Clause 4.8(a), the DCC shall use the most recently, previously notified Daily Migration Demand for that Responsible Supplier per SMETS1 SMSO for the purposes of its migration scheduling in relation to that Migration Week.

-Where pursuant to Clause 4.8(b), the DCC fails to confirm the Migration Demand Commitment for a Responsible Supplier, the DCC shall be deemed to have agreed to and confirmed that the Responsible Supplier’s Daily Migration Demand for each day within the relevant Migration Week is that Supplier’s Daily Migration Demand Commitment.
+Where pursuant to Clause 4.8(b), the DCC fails to confirm the Migration Demand Commitment for a Responsible Supplier, the DCC shall be deemed to have agreed to and confirmed that the Responsible Supplier’s Daily Migration Demand for each day per SMETS1 SMSO within the relevant Migration Week is that Supplier’s Daily Migration Demand Commitment.

 Where the DCC reasonably considers that it cannot commit to the value for a Daily Migration Demand for at least one day within any future Migration Week, the DCC shall set each Responsible Supplier’s Daily Migration Demand Commitment in accordance with the rules set out in a document for that purpose (the “Migration Scaling Methodology”), as described in Clause 4.12.